PauliusSkl/automation/README.md

 2. npx playwright test

 Value of tests:

-Tests covers the most important part of the system adding new provider, dish and making a order as a user.
+e2e testing of the main functionalities of the system:
+* adding new providers
+* adding new dishes
+* making an order with a regular user